 7. Keep donors updated

 Once your campaign has begun, keep the lines of communication open.
 Post regular updates about your fundraising progress on social media.
 Share stories about how the donations you’ve received so far will help support the communities you serve.

 Donors will cheer when they hear they’ve helped you achieve your goal, so keep them updated throughout the day to make them feel engaged and as if they’re part of a movement, not just a day.

 Giving Tuesday Campaign Best Practices: Email

 1. Build a series of emails before Giving Tuesday.

 Emails are a valuable asset for donor communication.
 But sending out just one email on Giving Tuesday won’t be enough to garner the attention you need for a successful campaign.
 That’s why you need to build out a series of emails before Giving Tuesday.

 Introduce what Giving Tuesday is in an email sent a couple of weeks in advance.
 Then send out a reminder about your campaign or event the week before that includes your fundraising goal.

-Next, on the day before Giving Tuesday, send out another reminder to build excitement and remind supporters about your goal and the impact you’re striving to have.
-On the actual day, you’ll be ready to send out another message in the morning, afternoon, and evening to round out your series.
+Next, on the day before Giving Tuesday, send out another reminder to build excitement and remind supporters about your goal and the impact they can make by donating to your campaign.
+On the actual day of the event, you’ll be ready to send out messages in the morning, afternoon, and evening to round out your series.

 2. Experiment with different types of emails for your campaign.